codefuse-ai/codefuse/README.md

 ## Online Demo

-You can try our CodeFuse-CodeLlama-34B model on ModelScope: [CodeFuse-CodeLlama34B-MFT-Demo](https://modelscope.cn/studios/codefuse-ai/CodeFuse-CodeLlama34B-MFT-Demo/summary)
+- You can try our CodeFuse-CodeLlama-34B model on ModelScope: [CodeFuse-CodeLlama34B-MFT-Demo](https://modelscope.cn/studios/codefuse-ai/CodeFuse-CodeLlama34B-MFT-Demo/summary)

 ![Online Demo Snapshot](assets/modelscope_demo2.png)

+- You can also try to install the [CodeFuse-Chatbot](https://github.com/codefuse-ai/codefuse-chatbot) to test our models locally.

 ## How to get